splunk/public-o11y-docs/logs/LOconnect-usecase.rst

 Buttercup Games site reliability engineers and service owners collaborate to monitor and maintain the site to ensure that people have a great experience when they visit.
 Buttercup Games chose a cloud-native approach because it facilitates observability.
 Splunk Observability Cloud is their observability solution.
 Buttercup Games uses Splunk Observability Cloud to find and solve problems that cause outages or failures in purchases from their online store.

 In the past hour, the number of purchases on the Buttercup Games site dropped significantly and the checkout completion rate is too low.
-Aisha, an SRE, and Deepu, a service owner, perform the following tasks with Splunk Log Observer Connect and other views in Splunk Observability Cloud to troubleshoot by identifying the root cause of the problem with the purchase workflow:
+Aisha, an SRE, and Deepu, a service owner, perform the following tasks with Splunk Log Observer Connect and other views in Splunk Observability Cloud to identify and troubleshoot the root cause of the problem with the purchase workflow:

 1. :ref:`which-logs-matter`